mpkottawa/ignitron-preset-tools/README.md

 # Ignitron Preset Tools

+*Shoutout to stangreg for this great project https://github.com/stangreg/Ignitron *

 this program was coded 100% with chatgpt.
 I wanted a way to backup presets with ignitron, and struggled with pulling data back from the esp32 and converting it.  i simply asked chatgpt if it could convert extracted raw preset data into usable .json files .
 Then I just kept asking for more.